 Melissa Toy Ozeas -Executive Director

 Melissa Toy Ozeas is the Executive Director of The Giving Express.
 Melissa graduated from the USC School of Cinematic Arts and has spent her career working as a union focus puller on television shows like “Last Man Standing” and “The Ranch”.
 She is the writer, creator and director of “The Treetown Tales” – an interactive puppet show teaching children about tolerance and conflict resolution.
 For her work with “The Treetown Tales”, Melissa was one of 10 national winners of the USA Weekend/Points of Light “Make a Difference Day” in 1995.
 Instead of traveling to the White House to receive her award, she flew to Oklahoma City to counsel traumatized children after the bombing.
 For four years, she was the Captain of the Big Sunday Lemonade Stand Project, overseeing hundreds of volunteers, mostly children, to raise money for youth-based nonprofit organizations.
 Melissa also enjoyed her work as a Girl Scout Leader for 12 years.
-She is now a mom of two teenagers, an urban beekeeper, and in her spare time, she shares her love of bees as a volunteer for the nonprofit “HoneyLove”.
+She is now a mom of two teenagers, an energy healer, an urban beekeeper, and in her spare time, she shares her love of bees as a volunteer for the nonprofit “HoneyLove”.

 Meet the Advisory Board of The Giving Express: